 - Inspector Javert: Neri, sergeant of police, who chases Angela and later comes for her after she returns to Naples.

-- In-Universe Catharsis - in the end of the movie, Angela nd Gino's terrible meeting when he chases and almost strangles her, end in a massive catharsis for both of them, restoring their ruined love.
+- In-Universe Catharsis - At the end of the movie, Angela and Gino's terrible meeting when he chases and almost strangles her ends in a massive catharsis for both of them, restoring their ruined love.

-- Jade-Colored Glasses - Angela wears these after fleeing Naples, before falling in love with Gino.
-Gion, in turn, puts them on after she disappears, and only The Power of Love helps him overcome the trauma.
+- Jade-Colored Glasses - Angela wears these after fleeing Naples before falling in love with Gino.
+Gino, in turn, puts them on after she disappears, and only The Power of Love helps him overcome the trauma.

 - Leitmotif - "O Sole Mio" is the song Gino constantly whistles.
 It becomes the music theme for their love with Angela.

-- Love Redeems - love makes Gino recover from what he became after Angela disappeared.
-It also made Angela literally a saint.
+- Love Redeems - Love makes Gino recover from what he became after Angela disappeared.
+It also made Angela literally a saint in his eyes.

-- MadonnaWhore Complex - Gino surely thinks this way: he has no problem with hitting a prostitute, and almost strangles Angela before realizing she's saintly after all.
+- MadonnaWhore Complex - Gino surely thinks this way: he has no problem with hitting a prostitute and almost strangles Angela before realizing she's still a saintly, pure woman after all.

 - Meaningful Name - Angela.

 - Mood Dissonance - The scene where Angela tries to sell her body to buy medicine for her dying mother is surprisingly lighthearted and funny.